aceofgreens/aceofgreens.github.io/_posts/2024-02-04-diffusion_models.md

 Overall this resembles very closely gradient ascent.
 As long as $t \rightarrow \infty$ and $\epsilon \rightarrow \textbf{0}$, $\textbf{x}\_t$ will be a sample from $p(\textbf{x})$.
 The added noise at each step is necessary, otherwise the sequence will converge to a local minimum and will depend on starting location.
 So if we train a model for the score, $s\_\theta(\cdot)$, we can just plug it in the Langevin equation and iterate to get a sample.
 This is the inference approach of score-based sample generation.

-Now, it's useful to see also the case where the diffusion time is continuous.
+Now, it's useful to see also the case where the diffusion time is continuous [2].
 Suppose $t$ is continuous and in $[0, T]$.
 The forward process adding noise to the data can now be modeled as the SDE

 $$
 d\textbf{x} = f(\textbf{x}, t) dt + g(t) d\textbf{w},